0xMati/Tech-Blog/Security/Microsoft Defender for Identity/Troubleshoot/Why Low success rate of active name resolution shows up.md

 That means:
 - The DC **is not exposing** new listening services to the network.
-- It’s just sending *queries* to endpoints it already authenticates and manages.
+- It’s just sending *queries* to endpoints.

 > These are **outbound, short-lived client connections**, not inbound exposure points.